Providing Free Customer WiFi – Common Problems Business Face

 Are customers and employees accessing your network through the same access point?
 If so, you may be compromising your confidential data.
 Even if your network is secure from the world at large, anyone using the same access point could potentially get into your company files.

-Ideally, your network should have (at least) two separate access points: a highly secure one for your employees, and a second—also secure—customer-facing access point.
+Ideally, your network should have (at least) two separate access points.
+First, a highly secure access point for your employees.
+Second, also secure, acustomer-facing access point.
 Service Set Identifier (SSID) technology creates separate access points to allow guests to use WiFi while keeping your business network walled off from customers.
 Your SSID can also be scheduled to automatically shut off after hours to prevent access by the unscrupulous.

 Another option is to install a WiFi hotspot totally unconnected to your internal network.
 Whichever method you choose, make sure that you create a different, strong password for each access point, network, or hotspot and change them regularly.
 (Test the strength of your password or passphrase with a service likeCloudCracker.)
 Put cybersecurity measures in place to protect your entire network from malware, viruses, and hackers.
 Keep your software up-to-date to inoculate your system against emerging threats.

 You’re probably all too familiar with WiFi seekers who spend as little as possible (or nothing at all), but then sit at a table for hours, taking advantage of your internet access.
-A customer who buys $2 worth of coffee and then uses your WiFi for most of the day—possibly occupying a table for two four—hurts your bottom line.
-Worse, there’s never just one person behaving this way.
+A customer who buys $2 worth of coffee and then uses your WiFi for most of the day—possibly occupying a table for two to four hours, hurts your bottom line.
+Worse yet, it seems like there is never just one person behaving this way.

-These squatters commandeer space that otherwise might serve several customers in the same time period.
-They may even fill up your business to the point that newcomers leave due to lack of seating.
+Free WiFi squatters sometimes take over space during busy periods in your business.
+Space that otherwise could be used to serve customers in the same time period.
+They may even fill up your business to the point that newly arriving customers leave, due to lack of seating.

-There are several ways to offer free WiFi to customers and prevent squatters from hogging precious space in your establishment:
+There are several ways to offer free customer WiFi and prevent squatters from using precious space in your establishment:

 - Require a minimum purchase to receive the WiFi access code.